-Pupils with asthma will need to have an individual healthcare plan (and possibly a personalised risk assessment).
+Pupils with asthma will need to have an individual healthcare plan, details about which are given on page 13 and in Appendix 3.

 It is important to agree with parents of children with asthma how to recognise when their child's asthma gets worse and what action needs to be taken at that time.
 An Asthma Action Plan (available from Asthma UK) is a useful way to store written information about a child's asthma.
 The child's GP or Asthma Nurse will complete this in conjunction with the child and his/her parent.
 It includes details of the inhalers used, asthma triggers for the child, emergency action and contacts for the GP or Asthma Nurse.
 This can be attached to the healthcare plan.